 Turkey is a strategically located country that serves as a critical point between Asia and Europe.
-It has raised interest in those establishing railway links, bringing together China and European countries.
+It is the perfect place to bring together China and Europe by railroad.
 Turkey has been recognized as a significant player in the Belt & Road Initiative (BRI).
-As a result, there are more and more rail freight services from China to Turkey available.
-Check more about Rail freight to Turkey from China.
+The Middle Corridor (The Trans-Caspian International Transport Route (TITR) plays a huge part in the BRI.
+As a result, you can ship by train from multiple Chinese cities.
+Check more about rail freight to Turkey from China.

 Rail freight to Turkey – China-Kars

-Since 2016, a cargo train route linking Chengdu to the economic, cultural, and historic center of Turkey, Istanbul, operates.
-The train passes Xinjiang Huoerguosi port, Baku, Aktau, Poti, and other stations in Kazakhstan, Azerbaijan, Georgia, and several countries, to arrive at Istanbul.
+Since 2016, a cargo train route linking Chengdu to the economic, cultural, and historic center of Turkey, Istanbul, has been running.
+The train passes Xinjiang Huoerguosi port, Baku, Aktau, Poti, and other stations in Kazakhstan, Azerbaijan, Georgia to arrive at Istanbul.
 The travel time is around 15 to 17 days.

-At the end of 2015, a service launched between Lianyungang and Istanbul.
-Have gone through some improvements, the route was re-launched in 2018.
+At the end of 2015, a service was launched between Lianyungang and Istanbul.
+Having gone through some improvements, the route was re-launched in 2018.
 The train goes along the Trans-Caspian International Transport Route (Middle Corridor) through Kazakhstan, Azerbaijan, and Georgia.
-The transit time is approximately 18 days, and the rail link reduces the travel by around two weeks compared to the sea route.
+The shipping takes approximately 18 days, and the rail link reduces the travel by around two weeks compared to the sea route.
+The Lianyungang-Istanbul delivery time is 21-23 days, while the Lianyungang-Izmir delivery time is 24-26 days.
 The train service was scheduled to run at least three times a month.